-One of the most helpful ways to counter acid reflux is to avoid things that cause symptoms.
+One of the most helpful ways to counter acid reflux or gastroesophageal reflux disease is to avoid things that cause symptoms.
 For example, don’t take large meals and go for small but more frequent meals.
 Other ways to prevent acid reflux are as follows,

-- Eat small and meals frequently but modify the types of foods.
+- Eat small meals frequently but modify the types of foods.

 - Quit smoking as it causes acid reflux.

 - Use a wedge pillow and elevate your head.

 - Eat at least a few hours before your bedtime.